 The Ascent of Gravity: The Quest to Understand the Force that Explains Everything, by Marcus Chown.
 An enjoyable physics book for the masses, really the history and future of gravity research.

 Personal History, by Katharine Graham.
 The Pulitzer prize winning autobiography of the owner and publisher of The Washington Post is startling for the author's vulnerability in the account of her life and the major US events she participated in, like Watergate.
+Simply extraordinary.

 Hess: The Last Oil Baron, by Tina Davis, Jessica Resnick-Ault.
 I did not find this book well-written.

 The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success, by William N. Thorndike.
 A look at leaders in business that drive real value for shareholders, the old-fashioned way.

 Powerhouse: The Untold Story of Hollywood's Creative Artists Agency, by James A. Miller.
 This book is really an edited transcript of interviews of the people involved in the creation and dominance of the greatest talent agency in American history.
 I'm not sure I would read another book of this writing style, but it was a fascinating look at this impressive organization.